A Complete Indiana Dunes Park Guide for National Park Travelers

 Indiana Dunes National Park

 Because the biggest draws of Indiana Dunes State and National Parks are the lakeside sand dunes and the beautiful beaches, it should come as no surprise that the best time to visit the parks is during the summer months.
-To give you a better understanding of the weather that Indiana Dunes experiences throughout the year so that you can better determine when it would be best for you to visit, I have included some data on the average temperature and precipitation throughout the year below for you to review.
+To give you a better understanding of the weather that the Indiana Dunes experiences throughout the year, so that you can better determine when it would be best for you to visit, I have included some data on the average temperature and precipitation throughout the year below for you to review.

 Average Temperature (°F)